Written by Bro. Tim Minge

 Meditation – At first mention, you might think of some guy sitting on the floor cross-legged, eyes closed, palms out, and quietly humming.
 Actually, meditation is just simply thinking about something.
 It is dwelling on anything, turning it over in your mind, and looking at it from different angles.
 This type of meditating is found throughout the Bible.
 In fact, God wants us to meditate, and He gives us some specific topics on which to focus our minds.
 One of those, and possibly the most important, is God’s Word.

-Joshua here commanded the children of Israel to think about God’s Law all the time, day and night.
-He instructed them that doing so would help them to obey God and guarantee prosperity and success.
+Here Joshua commanded the children of Israel to think about God’s Law all the time, day and night.
+He instructed them that in doing so, it would help them to obey God and guarantee prosperity and success.
 Look what King David said about meditating:

 Try meditating on God’s Word today.
 You don’t have to contort your body, burn incense, or even chant anything.
 Isaac meditated alone in a field (Gen 24:63).
 David meditated on his bed late at night (Psalm 63:6).
 You can meditate in your bedroom, on a park bench, or on a walk around the neighborhood.
 Just pick a Scripture, get alone to remove distractions, and think.